unfoldingWord/checking-tool-wrapper/Notes.md

-# DELETE THIS FILE AFTER COMPLETION
+# DELETE THIS FILE AFTER COMPLETION of #6656

 ## TO DOs

-- #6656
 - Remove reducers, actions & code that is no longer needed in tC codebase.
 - Go over TODOs added to tools' codebase.
 - Move Container.js to the containers folder and rename it to Main.js or App.js.
 Also make the respective changes in both tools (tw & tn) repos.